Behaviour-based systems for measuring food safety culture

 BRCGS' Global Standard for Food Safety Issue 8, published in August 2018, is the first Global Food Safety Initiative (GFSI) recognised global certification programme that now requires a manufacturing site to have a clear plan for the development and continuing improvement of a food safety and quality culture.
 The FSCE assessment is fully aligned and consistent with the GFSI food safety culture position paper.

-The Food Safety Culture Excellence assessment is available to purchase from the BRCGs Bookshop in 48 languages.
+The Food Safety Culture Excellence assessment is available to purchase from the BRCGs Bookshop in 51 languages. you can find A list of available languages here

 The BRCGS Food Safety Culture Excellence assessment is based on the following structure: